-Indian v/s International lender: which one should you pick?
+Indian Education Loans v/s International lender: which one should you pick?

 Global aspirations have become a reality for many middle class Indians in recent times.
 With over 750,000 Indian students studying abroad in 2020 (up from 66,000 in 2000), it has also resulted in a boom for education loan providers.

-Thanks to this healthy competition between domestic (regulated by RBI) and international lenders (regulated by foreign entities/benchmarks like LIBOR) for providing good student loans, it has become really difficult to choose between either one.
+Thanks to this healthy competition between Indian education loans (regulated by RBI) and loans from international lenders (regulated by foreign entities/benchmarks like LIBOR) for providing good student loans, it has become really difficult to choose between either one.
 Careful consideration and analysis is essential for making the right choice.
-After extensive market research, our team at GradRight came up with a list of criteria that you should consider before deciding to go with either domestic or international education loan providers:
+After extensive market research, our team at GradRight came up with a list of criteria that you should consider before deciding to go with either Indian education loans or international education loans:

 Interest Rate Parity

 International lenders tend to keep their interest rates between 6-11%, Meanwhile, domestic lenders provide higher interest rates at 9-14%.
-Additionally, domestic lenders offer floating interest rates which generally increase with time, while international lenders offer an option of choosing between fixed or variable rates.
+Additionally, Indian education loans come with floating interest rates which generally increase with time, while international lenders offer an option of choosing between fixed or variable rates.

 Given the obvious advantages of a lower and fixed interest rate, it immediately makes more sense to choose an international lender.
 However, you must consider interest rate parity.
 Despite a lower interest rate, you might still end up paying more for an international loan because of currency value fluctuations.
 It might also cost you more to pay back an international loan if you choose to return back to pursue a career in India (foregoing a relatively higher salary) or are unable to secure a job overseas.

-So, before taking on a domestic or international loan, it is advisable that you consider your future plans and account for possibilities like currency fluctuations.
+So, before taking on an Indian education loan or international loan, it is advisable that you consider your future plans and account for possibilities like currency fluctuations.

 Cosigner/Collateral requirement is a prominent feature of most education loans.
 A co-signer is someone who agrees to pay back the loan on your behalf if you are unable to do so.
 On the other hand, collateral is something of value that you pledge to the lender as security.
 In the event that you are unable to pay back, the lender has the right to seize your collateral.

 While all domestic lenders require you to fulfil either of the two conditions mandatorily, most international lenders don’t.
 International lenders, in fact, don’t require you to pledge collateral at all.
-However, pledging collateral (for domestic lenders) and having a co-signer (for international lenders) can help you get better terms.
+However, pledging collateral (for Indian education loans) and having a co-signer (for international lenders) can help you get better terms.

 Because of all the additional fees (including the processing fee) you pay, your loan can still burn a hole in your pocket if you’re not careful.
 Therefore, when choosing between loan offers, it’s best to pick the one which levies the most lenient charges on you.